Edward M. Stern

 From 1991 through 2004, Ed was employed by Enel North America, Inc. — the North American subsidiary of the Italian electric utility Enel SpA — and its predecessor, CHI Energy, Inc., an energy company specializing in renewable energy technologies including hydroelectric and wind.
 While at Enel North America, Inc. and CHI Energy, Inc., Ed served as General Counsel and, commencing in 1999, as President, Director and Chief Executive Officer.

 Prior to joining CHI, Ed was a vice president with BayBanks, Inc., a Boston-based $10 billion financial services organization, where for six years he specialized in energy project finance, real estate restructurings and asset management.

-Ed has served on numerous boards and currently serves on the boards of Rentech, Inc. (NASDAQ: RTK), a manufacturer of fertilizer and biomass products; CAN Capital, Inc., a financial services company; Deepwater Wind Holdings, LLC, a developer of offshore wind projects; and, he serves on the advisory board of Starwood Energy Group Global, LLC, a private equity firm specializing in energy and infrastructure investments.
+Ed has served on numerous public and private boards and currently serves on the boards of CAN Capital, Inc., a small business specialty finance company; Deepwater Wind Holdings, LLC, America’s leading developer of offshore wind projects; FMC GlobalSat Holdings, Inc., a global provider of satellite and wireless communication systems; and, he serves on the advisory board of Starwood Energy Group Global, LLC, a private equity firm specializing in energy and infrastructure investments.

 Ed received B.A., J.D. and M.B.A. degrees from Boston University.
 He is a member of the Massachusetts Bar and the Federal Energy Bar.